 MENU

-Mark your calendars for this years Marine Environmental Awards Lunch on Wednesday, October 30th at the Battle House Hotel
+Marine Environmental Awards Lunch o at the Battle House Hotel

-Our speaker this year will be Dr. Larry Madin, Deputy Director Emeritus; Woods Hole Oceanographic Institute
+Our speaker this year was Dr. Larry Madin, Deputy Director Emeritus; Woods Hole Oceanographic Institute

 Larry Madin is Deputy Director Emeritus and Senior Science Advisor at the Woods Hole Oceanographic Institution (WHOI) in Woods Hole, MA.
 He served previously as Deputy Director and Vice President for Research, Director of the Ocean Life Institute, and Senior Scientist and Chair of the Biology Department at WHOI.
 He started at WHOI as a postdoctoral scholar in 1974 and retired in 2019.